BOCK-AI/BAVT/README.md

  - tab - Autocomplete, if enabled.
  - ctrl + shift + t - for a new tab in the current terminal window.
  - ctrl + shift + n - for a new terminal window.

 -----

-## Technical Report: CARLA 3D-LIDAR and RADAR Streaming with PID-Based Lane Following
+## **Technical Report: CARLA 3D-LIDAR and RADAR Streaming with PID-Based Lane Following**
 The lidar3d_and_radar.py script demonstrates a comprehensive CARLA simulation environment.
 It spawns a vehicle and equips it with LiDAR, RADAR, and an RGB camera.
 The data from these sensors is processed and visualized in real-time using Open3D for 3D point clouds and OpenCV for the camera feed.

-Furthermore, the script implements a simple autonomous driving agent using a **PID controller** to make the vehicle follow the lanes of the road.
+The script implements a simple autonomous driving agent using a **PID controller** to make the vehicle follow the lanes of the road.

 ### \#\# Dependencies